openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 - On Windows run: `target/release/parity.exe`
 - On MacOS and Linux run: `target/release/parity`

-After installing Parity, just run `parity` from command line.
+After installing Parity, just run `parity` from the command line.
 See also [how do I configure Parity](https://wiki.parity.io/FAQ#how-do-i-configure-parity) below.

 ## The UI isn't working when I visit 127.0.0.1:8180